localstack/docs/content/en/getting-started/api-key.md

 ## Getting your API key

 To get started, you need to have a LocalStack license.
 If you don't have one, you can [sign up for a free trial](https://localstack.cloud/pricing/) without any credit card required.
 The free trial will last 14 days, and you can use it to test all the features of LocalStack.
-After a free trial, you can find your API key in the [LocalStack Web app](https://app.localstack.cloud) in the [**Account Settings** → **API Keys** section](https://app.localstack.cloud/account/apikeys).
+You can find your API key in the [LocalStack Web Application](https://app.localstack.cloud) in the [**Account Settings** → **API Keys** section](https://app.localstack.cloud/account/apikeys).

 {{< alert title="Important" color="danger" >}}
 - Avoid sharing your API key with anyone.
 Ensure that you do not commit it to any source code management systems (like Git repositories).